21 Fun Facts About The Number 3 That Will Surprise You

 19. In many fairy tales, the protagonist gets three wishes.

-Three wishes are a tempting number, just enough to fulfill one’s desires but not so many that one becomes greedy.
-It’s a balance of wonder and wisdom, a perfect combination for a happy ending.
+Three wishes are tempting, just enough to fulfill one’s desires, but not so many that one becomes greedy.
+It balances wonder and wisdom, perfect for a happy ending.

 20. The number 3 is a magic number in physics, as it is the minimum number of points needed to define a plane.